 Because the steaks are thin, they cook quickly and evenly.
 They’re perfect for busy weeknights and always a huge hit with my family.

 Where can I find cube steak to make Chicken Fried Steak?

 You should be able to find cube steak in your regular market.
 It’s not your usually “throw on the grill” kind of steak.
 Ask your butcher to assist you if you are unable to find it.

 To me, it looks a little bit like ground beef.
 It’s steak that has been pounded with a tenderizer until it creates little dimples all over the steak.
 This helps greatly with tenderizing the meat and making it easy to cook as it will all be an even thickness.

 And you know what the best thing is?
 This recipe is totally family friendly.
 In fact, your family will love you to pieces if you serve this for dinner, and they’ll be begging you to make it again.
 I view it as the perfect Sunday night dinner.

-Chicken fried steak is comfort food to the max.
-And it’s a classic that RecipeGirl readers really seem to be enjoying!
+Chicken fried steak with Country Gravy is comfort food to the max.
+And it’s a classic that thousands of RecipeGirl readers really seem to be enjoying!

 Chicken Fried Steak with Country Gravy

 The best, classic southern comfort food!